UK Stocks-Factors to watch on Aug 12

 * German utility E.ON drops after 16 bln euro loss (Updates prices)

-LONDON Aug 12 Britain's FTSE 100 futures contract edged down by 0.1 percent on Tuesday, as tensions between Ukraine and Russia kept investors on edge.
+LONDON Aug 12 Britain's FTSE 100 index is seen opening open 4 to 5 points lower, or down by 0.1 percent, on Tuesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * RUSSIA/UKRAINE: A Russian convoy of 280 trucks carrying humanitarian aid for Ukraine set off on Tuesday amid Western warnings against using help as a pretext for an invasion.